-Care Review Tool for Urology 2.5.
-Phase of care: Admission and Initial Management (approximately the first 24 hours) (where relevant) Please record your explicit judgements about the quality of care the patient received and whether it was in accordance with current good practice.
+Care Review Tool for Urology 2.3.
+Phase of care: Review of Diagnostics (where relevant) Where diagnostic tests or investigations reviewed in a timely manner with appropriate further actions taken?
+Where any required actions adequately communicated to patient / primary care / MDT teams?
+Please list medication if known and relevant, and comment on medication monitoring where appropriate Please record your explicit judgements about the quality of care the patient received and whether it was in accordance with current good practice.
 Please also include any other information that you think is important or relevant.
-Please rate the care received by the patient during this phase: 5 Excellent care □ 4 Good care □ 3 Adequate care 🗆 2 Poor care □ 1 Very poor care ⊠
+Trease also malade any series mornation and you amin'to importante or relevante Please rate the care received by the patient during this phase as: 5 Excellent care □ 4 Good care □ 3 Adequate care □ 2 Poor care □ 1 Very poor care □